ryanfleharty/spring-boot-intro/lessons/authentication/README.md

 ### Stretch Goals

+- Only authorize the post's creator to do things like edit a post or delete a post.
 - Use more of Spring Boot's built-in authentication methods and protocols.
 This will involve adding more to the Server Configuration.
 - Add social media authentication.